World Web Technology

 • Some template files (index, header, footer, sidebar, single and page)

-These files make the outline of the website’s overall look.
+These files outline the website’s overall look.
 This is the main part of our WordPress theme customization tutorial.

 These tags are used to format and define values of the template file (each template file like index, header, footer, sidebar, single, and page).
-The div tag is also used to define these values and structure its element and content.
+The div tag is also used to define these values and structure their elements and content.

 DIV tags that will be used in this WordPress theme development are: